-Finally, we emphasize two benefits from our study on $\pi_2(BX)$ in Theorem \ref{introthm}.
-First, our theorem suggests a simple computation of the Dijkgraaf-Witten invariant with respect to a finite group $G$.
-Although the definition seems very simple (see \eqref{DWDWder9}), it is not so easy to compute this invariants exactly.
+On the other hand, our theorem suggests an approach for computing the Dijkgraaf-Witten invariant.
+In contract to the simple formula \eqref{DWDWder9}, it is not so easy to compute this invariant exactly.
 Actually, most known computations of the invariants are in the cases where $G$ are abelian (see, e.g., \cite{DW,Kab,HN}).
-However, as mentioned above, the TH-isomorphism $\Theta_X \oplus \mathcal{H}_X$ implies that we can deal with some $\Z$-equivariant parts of this invariants via the quandle cocycle invariants of links.
-In fact, in the paper \cite{Nos4} we will compute the invariants of some knots using Alexander quandles $X$ over $\F_q$, whose the $\pi_1(BX)$ are nilpotent groups (see \eqref{lower} for the lower central series).
+However, as mentioned above, the TH-map $\Theta_X \oplus \mathcal{H}_X$ implies that we can deal with some $\Z$-equivariant parts of this invariants.
+In fact, in the subsequent paper \cite{Nos4} via the quandle cocycle invariants, we will compute the invariants of some knots using Alexander quandles $X$ over $\F_q$, whose $\pi_1(BX)$ are nilpotent.
 As a result, triple Massey products of some Brieskorn manifolds $\Sigma(n,m,l)$ will be calculated; see \cite[\S 5]{Nos4}.

-On the other hand, for algebraic topology, our proof of Theorem \ref{introthm} determines the second Postnikov invariant, $k^3(BX) \in H^3_{\gr }(\pi_1(BX);\pi_2(BX))$, modulo $t_X $-torsion.
-Indeed, Theorem \ref{introthm} is shown by using the Postnikov tower of $BX$ written in an exact sequence

-where $\tau$ is the transgression map (see \S \ref{SS3j3out} for details).
-To be more precise, we will show (Theorem \ref{centthm}) that the both maps $c_*$ are annihilated by $t_X $, and (Proposition \ref{centthm4o1}) that the map $\Theta_X$ in Theorem \ref{introthm} gives a splitting from $ \pi_2(BX ) $ [Interestingly, this proposition is proved in a knot-theoretical viewpoint (see \S \ref{SS4j3out})].
-By the definition of $k^3( BX)$ they therefore conclude Theorem \ref{introthm} and clarify the $k$-invariant $ k^3 (BX)$ up to $t_X $-torsion.
-In conclusion, as a result of our theorem, the classical Postnikov tower is a powerful method for studying $\pi_2(BX)$ for general finite quandles.
-Here we compare the sequence \eqref{kihon25} with results in \cite{Nos2} where the $\pi_2(BX)$ were analyzed with local systems with respect to only ``regular" Alexander quandles $X$.